 Research says mindfulness works for individuals.
 But does it work in the bottom-line-driven workplace, or is it just a frivolous feel-good program?

-Meditation might build self-confidence in leaders
+1. Mindfulness can build self-confidence in leaders

 Their results, published in the Academy of Management Proceedings, revealed that training significantly enhanced their overall self-confidence, as well as the individual skills like inspiring a shared vision and demonstrating moral intelligence.